 The 12-week course is delivered in two parts:

-Part I: An eight-unit Web-based component starting June 17, 2019 and ending August 9, 2019 is comprised of readings and other web-based resources and assignments.
+Part I: A four-unit Web-based component starting June 17, 2019 and ending August 9, 2019 is comprised of readings and other web-based resources and assignments.

 Part II: The focus of the remaining four weeks, ending September 6, 2019, is an independent project on the student's topic of choice (with approval of faculty) that the student presents at an in-person session.
 The in-person session is held in conjunction with the AMIA 2019 Annual Symposium in Washington, DC, in November 2019.